Wendell Phillips

-Wendell Phillips (November 29, 1811 – February 2, 1884) was an American abolitionist, advocate for Native Americans, orator, and attorney.
+Wendell Phillips (November 29, 1811 – February 2, 1884) was an American abolitionist, labor reformer, temperance activist, advocate for Native Americans, orator, and attorney.

-According to George Lewis Ruffin, a Black attorney, Phillips was seen by many Blacks as "the one white American wholly color-blind and free from race prejudice".
-According to another Black attorney, Archibald Grimké, as an abolitionist leader he is ahead of William Lloyd Garrison and Charles Sumner.
-From 1850 to 1865 he was the "preëminent figure" in American abolitionism.
+According to George Lewis Ruffin, a black attorney, Phillips was seen by many black people as "the one White American wholly color-blind and free from race prejudice".
+Another black attorney, Archibald Grimké, saw him as ahead of William Lloyd Garrison and Charles Sumner as an abolitionist leader.
+From 1850 to 1865 he was the "preeminent figure" in American abolitionism.

 Early life and education

 Phillips was born in Boston, Massachusetts, on November 29, 1811, to Sarah Walley and John Phillips, a wealthy lawyer, politician, and philanthropist, who was the first mayor of Boston.
 He was a descendant of Reverend George Phillips, who emigrated from England to Watertown, Massachusetts, in 1630.
-All of his ancestors migrated to North America from England, and all of them arrived in Massachusetts between the years 1630 and 1650.
+All his ancestors migrated to North America from England, and all of them arrived in Massachusetts between 1630 and 1650.

-Phillips was schooled at Boston Latin School, and graduated from Harvard College in 1831.
+Phillips was schooled at Boston Latin School and graduated from Harvard College in 1831.
 He went on to attend Harvard Law School, from which he graduated in 1833.
-In 1834, Phillips was admitted to the Massachusetts state bar, and in the same year, he opened a law practice in Boston.
-His professor of oratory was Edward T. Channing, a critic of flowery speakers such as Daniel Webster.
-Channing emphasized the value of plain speaking, a philosophy which Phillips took to heart.
+In 1834, Phillips was admitted to the Massachusetts state bar, and in 1835, he opened a law practice in Boston.

 Marriage to Ann Terry Greene

 In 1836, Phillips was supporting the abolitionist cause when he met Ann Greene.
+She believed that this movement required not just support but total commitment.
+Phillips later acknowledged Ann’s influence: “My wife made me an out and out abolitionist and she always preceded me in the adoption of the various causes I have advocated.”

-It was her opinion that this cause required not just support but total commitment.
-Phillips and Greene were engaged that year and Greene declared Wendell to be her "best three quarters".
+Phillips and Greene were engaged that year, and Greene declared Wendell to be her "best three quarters".
 They were married until Wendell's death, 46 years later.

+Phillips’s marriage and his embrace of abolitionism led to his exile from Boston’s elite society and cost him his legal practice.
+Believing that their son had gone mad, Phillips’s family considered having him placed in a sanatorium.